Q2 (Star Trek: Voyager): Plot

 They return to Voyager where Q stands trial to the Continuum.
 They decide that while Q Junior has shown some improvement, he will still be exiled from the Continuum and left as a human forever.
 Q angrily departs following this decision.
 He returns later and speaks to Janeway, explaining that he told the Continuum that if they exiled his son, he would leave it too.
 Because of his importance to the stability of the Continuum, they had no choice but to restore Q Junior's powers, as long as Q took eternal custody of his son.
 Q Junior uses his powers to fill Janeway's ready room with roses before leaving as a token of thanks.
 Q also shows his appreciation to Janeway by giving her information to help shave a few years off their return trip to Earth.
 Though thankful for that, Janeway asks why Q did not take them all the way home, to which he replies that he would be setting a bad example for his son if he did all the work for her, before disappearing.

 Director

 LeVar Burton directed this and several other episodes in this television series.
-He had also played Geordi La Forge in the series Star Trek: The Next Generation and reprised that role in the episode "Timeless", which he also directed.
-Overall Burton would direct 8 episodes of Star Trek: Voyager, and 28 overall in the franchise.
+He had also played Geordi La Forge in the series Star Trek: The Next Generation.
+Overall Burton would direct 8 episodes of Star Trek: Voyager.